Table of Contents

 4. ADDING MINUTES, TOP-UPS

 You may add usage to your account at any time by purchasing one of the top-up plans we have available.
-You can purchase additional usage using your credit or debit card at our website http://SafetynetWireless.com or, over the phone by calling our customer service department.
+You can purchase additional usage using your credit or debit card at our website https://safetynetwireless.com/ or, over the phone by calling our customer service department.
 You can reach customer service by dialing the number given to you when you enrolled or by dialing 611.
-You may also purchase a top-up plan by purchasing an AirFair card at your local 7-Eleven and many other convenience stores.
-Recharge minutes may be used to place or receive voice calls or text messages.
-Additional usage rates are listed on the SafetyNet Wireless California LifeLine “Plans Chart” and “Schedule of Rates”, also available at http://www.safetynetwireless.com/plans-services-CA.html.
+Additional usage rates are listed on the SafetyNet Wireless California LifeLine “Plans Chart” and “Schedule of Rates”, also available at https://safetynetwireless.com/lifeline-plans-california/.

 5. TEXT MESSAGING